nodauf/ToDns/README.md

 ## Description
 A simple tool to transfer file over DNS.
 Unlike many others similar tools, no need for more than a command line or a small script for the client side.
-It is useful on a situation where you cannot even transfer a file.
+It is useful on a situation where you cannot even transfer a file and the clipboard is not shared.

 To download a file, the server will split it in multiple chunks (default max size is 250) and send the corresponding chunk according to the TXT query (\<numericalValue\>.\<domainName\>.\<tld\>).